danboid/shufti/README.md

 **shufti** is a lightweight, PyQt5-based image viewer.
 It automatically saves and restores the zoom level, rotation, window size, desktop location and the scrollbar positions (ie viewing area) for every image it loads, on a per-image/location basis.
 It supports viewing .jpg, .png, .gif and .bmp files, amongst others.

-shufti has no GUI (as in icons or menus) and that is by design.
+shufti has no GUI to consume precious image viewing space.
 It aims to be efficient and lightweight - it will never edit images, play videos or do you a brew.
-Its complete and uncompressed source code is little more than 7KB.
+Its complete and uncompressed source code is approx. 11KB.

 Due to its nature, shufti will only be of use if you maintain the same display configuration ie screen / desktop config and resolution(s).